[00:03:09] The business opportunity behind institutional grade custody for cryptocurrencies and digital assets

 Max: To be honest, we wanted to buy it.
 We were very keen to get an off-the-shelf solution, and we thought it would be easy.
 The reality is, because of our approach to look at custody first, we didn’t really find any solution that covered our requirements.
 I think also reflecting on if this was the right decision, because to provide asset safekeeping, you need to own your engineering, your design.
 I’m not saying own each part of the technology, but you need to own the end-to-end security.
 You need to make sure that it’s built in a way that can integrate with a lot of the side tools: the screening tool, the transaction monitoring tools, the compliance tool, the onboarding tool, et cetera, which typically sits completely outside of custody in the offering that we see today in the market.

 Very important for us to own the design, very important for us to bring technology, because we’re not experts.
 We don’t build HSMs, so we need to be realistic as to what we’re good at, but also bring the right technology to fit into that tech design.
-The reason why we invested in METACO – again in full disclosure, but that was public information, I think a year ago or something like that – it was the fact that part of the METACO technology was very good for us, very useful in what we were trying to build.
+The reason why we invested in METACO – again in full disclosure, but that was public information, I think a year ago or something like that – it was the fact that the METACO technology was very good for us, very useful in what we were trying to build.

 The other piece is we don’t really know where the market is going to go.
 We don’t really know where the regulation is going to go.
 It’s very difficult to buy something which is off-the-shelf and rely on somebody else to make the changes you would need to do as a custodian, to either satisfy your clients, your roadmap, or your regulators.
 If you get an off-the-shelf solution, you’re stuck.
-If you build it in a modular fashion and own the design and the stitching and the stack, it’s a lot easier to replace components.
+If you build it on a modular platform and own the design and the stitching and the stack, it’s a lot easier to replace components.

 I usually take the example of a car, which I think is really what it is.
 You get an engine and you get a chassis, but then if you’d like to change the side mirror, you change the side mirror, and you can buy fancy leather seats from somebody who does fancy leather seats.
 But the design of the car, you do the design of the car.
 This has been really our approach.
 I would really question people who go on white label solutions right off the shelf, or the other way around – the ability for a single company to build it from scratch and to add.